SYCORAX, opera:

 MY LAI, operatic monodrama:

-My Lai — libretto.
-This opera, composed by Jonathan Berger, was commissioned by Kronos Performing Arts Association in 2015, and performed by Kronos Quartet, Rinde Eckert, and Van-Anh Vo at Stanford University and the Harris Theater in Chicago, before being folded into Kronos’s 2017-18 season.
+This one-singer operatic piece, composed by Jonathan Berger, with my libretto, was commissioned by Kronos Performing Arts Association in 2015, and performed by Kronos Quartet, Rinde Eckert, and Van-Anh Vo at Stanford University and the Harris Theater in Chicago, before being folded into Kronos’s 2017-18 season.

-“Death by Drowning,” a musical piece with text by Harriet Scott Chessman, and composed by Jonathan Berger, was performed on October 26, 2017, at Stanford University, for the Daniel Pearl World Music Days Concert
+“Death by Drowning,” a musical piece with my text, music by Jonathan Berger, was performed on October 26, 2017, at Stanford University, for the Daniel Pearl World Music Days Concert

 SHORT STORIES: